Hypotheses tests in boundary regression models: Hypotheses testing

-Under any fixed alternative $\hat g$ still consistently estimates $g$ such that $\hat F_n$ estimates the error distribution $F$.
-If $\hat\vartheta$ even under the alternative converges to some $\vartheta^*\in\Theta$, then a consistent hypothesis test can be obtained by rejecting $H_0$ for large values of, e.\,g., a Kolmogorov-Smirnov test statistic $\sup_{y\in\mathbb{R}}|S_n(y)|$.
-Note that under $H_0$ from Theorem \ref{theo3a} it follows that
+where, as before, $\hat F_n(y)=\hat F_n(y,1)$.
+Under any fixed alternative that fulfills \ref{F1} for some $\alpha$, $\hat g$ still uniformly consistently estimates $g$, and thus $\hat F_n$ is a consistent estimator of the error distribution $F$.
+If $\hat\vartheta$ converges to some $\vartheta^*\in\Theta$ under the alternative, too, then a consistent hypothesis test is obtained by rejecting $H_0$ for large values of, e.\,g., a Kolmogorov-Smirnov test statistic $\sup_{y\in\mathbb{R}}|S_n(y)|$.
+Note that under $H_0$ it follows from Theorem \ref{theo3a} that

 where $\vartheta$ denotes the true parameter.
-We consider some examples.
+We consider two examples.